 Talk to your doctor before taking a proton pump inhibitor if:

 You are elderly or have immune system problems.
 Proton pump inhibitors may increase your risk for pneumonia.

 Don’t use more than 1 antacid or acid reducer at a time, unless your doctor recommends it.

-You should ask your family doctor before taking an antacid if you also have any of the following symptoms:
+Talk to your family doctor if you have any of the following symptoms: